Nominations open for ‘Business Report’ Forty Under 40 - Baton Rouge Business Report

 Nominations open for ‘Business Report’ Forty Under 40

-Business Report this morning began accepting nominations for its annual Forty Under 40 awards program.
+Business Report is accepting nominations for its annual Forty Under 40 awards program.

 Each year, the magazine spotlights and honors promising young professionals in our community who have achieved success and excelled in their field before the age of 40.